shaharavin/academic-kickstart/content/publication/why-we-still-need-grant-peer-review.md

 # Abstract and optional shortened version.
-abstract = "A comment on \"From funding agencies to scientific agency\" by Bollen et al."
+abstract = "A comment on \"From funding agencies to scientific agency\" by Bollen et al." abstract_short ="A comment on \"From funding agencies to scientific agency\" by Bollen et al."

 # Featured image thumbnail (optional)
 image_preview = ""